 During the first four-year performance period (2018-2021), travel time reliability on the NHS and track travel time reliability on the Interstate improved drastically.
 From 2019 to 2021, the percentage of person-miles with reliable travel times on the Interstate increased from 80.6% to 94.0%, and from 86.2% to 92.2% on the non-Interstate NHS.
-The average TTTR decreased from 1.89 in 2019 to 1.56 in 2021 (lower TTTR values represent more reliable truck travel times).
+The average TTTR decreased from 1.89 in 2019 to 1.56 in 2021.

 However, traffic patterns in calendar years 2020 and 2021 were significantly affected by the COVID-19 pandemic.
 The reliability numbers became unusually high because fewer people were on the road.
+While setting the targets for future years, more emphasis was given to the trends based on prepandemic performance while keeping in mind the possible effects of lasting changes on traffic trends and patterns.